Haplogroup P (Y-DNA)

-Haplogroup P also known as P-P295 or K2b2 is a Y-chromosome DNA haplogroup in human genetics, it forms a clade within Haplogroup K2b (K-P331).
+Haplogroup P also known as P-PF5850 or K2b2 is a Y-chromosome DNA haplogroup in human genetics, it forms a clade within Haplogroup K2b (K-P331).
 Its sister clade within K2b is K2b1 (haplogroup MS).

-It was proposed to redefine the root of Haplogroup P through the novel Single-nucleotide polymorphism PF5850, yet this is so far not reflected in the International Society of Genetic Genealogy Y-DNA Haplogroup Tree nor in scientific publications.
+While the unique SNP PF5850 is unambiguously downstream of the defining SNPs of haplogroup K2b and upstream of formerly defining SNPs (such as P295), this change is not yet reflected in all guides to Y-DNA phylogeny, such as those by International Society of Genetic Genealogy, nor in scientific publications.

-Basal PF5850* is found in Southeast Asia.
-Basal P-P295* is found among South and Southeast Asians as well as Oceanians, P-FT292000 (P1b, formerly P3) with unknown distribution, and P-M45* (P1~*) commonly found among Siberians and Central Asians.
+Basal P-PF5850* is found in Southeast Asia.
+Near-basal P-P295* is found among South and Southeast Asians, as well as Oceanians.
+P1~* (P-M1254*) has been found only in one Andamanese male, P-FT292000 (P1b, formerly P3) has an unknown distribution, and P1c* (P-M45*) is commonly found among Siberians and Central Asians.
 P-M45 is the parent node of Haplogroup Q (Q-M242) and Haplogroup R (R-M207).

 The major subclades of Haplogroups P-M45, Q and R now include most males among Europeans, Native Americans, South Asians, North Africans, and Central Asians.